Table of Contents

 Reaching out to cold contacts isn’t fun.

-Cold calling is probably the only thing worse.
 Sending an ice breaker letter helps you avoid this uncomfortable and weird outreach.

 So, what do you say in an Ice Breaker Letter?